ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * _buffering_: for each Subscriber, the Publisher creates a Subscription that contains a bounded buffer with an initial minimum size that can be expanded to the maximum buffer capacity
 * _throttling_: during the emitting, the Publisher can use the _estimateMaximumLag_ (an estimate of the maximum number of items produced but not yet consumed among all subscribers) and _estimateMinimumDemand_ (an estimate of the minimum number of items requested but not yet produced among all subscribers) methods to predict the buffers saturation
-* _blocking_: if the Publisher uses the _submit_ method to send items to _Subscriber_s, when the buffer is full, this method blocks until there is free space in the buffer
+* _blocking_: if the Publisher uses the _submit_ method to send items to Subscribers, when the buffer is full, this method blocks until there is free space in the buffer
-* _dropping_ and _retrying_: if the Publisher uses the _offer_ method to send items to the _Subscriber_s, when the buffer becomes full, this method can drop items (immediately or with a timeout) with or without the possibility to retry once
+* _dropping_ and _retrying_: if the Publisher uses the _offer_ method to send items to the Subscribers, when the buffer becomes full, this method can drop items (immediately or with a timeout) with or without the possibility to retry once

 There are two ways for consumers to subscribe to the _SubmissionPublisher_ class: universal and specialized.